ariana-gonzalez/poetic-birthday-countdown-ui/README.md

-# Poetic Birthday Countdown UI
+# :tada: Poetic Birthday Countdown UI
 Angular client for Poetic Birthday Countdown REST API.
 Interface for seeing days until birthday or a random poem if it's your birthday.